 The George Washington Prize honors outstanding new works on George Washington and his times (i.e., the Revolution and founding era, or circa 1760-1820).
 Works that reach a broad, non-scholarly public audience, are elegantly crafted, intellectually rigorous, and contribute substantially to the ongoing national conversation about the legacy and meaning of America’s revolution are eligible for consideration.
 Publishers and authors are invited to submit books that meet these criteria.

 The $50,000 Prize is sponsored by Washington College, the Gilder Lehrman Institute of American History, and George Washington’s Mount Vernon.
-Each year the sponsors appoint a jury of three historians or other qualified scholars who are asked to name three finalists.
+Each year the sponsors appoint a jury of three historians or other qualified scholars who are asked to name up to seven finalists.
 The finalists are announced at Washington College on George Washington’s birthday.
-Then a committee made up of two representatives of each of the three sponsoring institutions, plus an independent historian who serves as tie-breaker, reviews the finalists and chooses a winner.
+A final selection committee made up of two representatives of each of the three sponsoring institutions, plus an independent historian, reviews the finalists and chooses a winner.
 The winner is announced at a gala dinner honoring the finalists at Mount Vernon in May.

-Submissions for the 2013 George Washington Book Prize must have a date of first publication between January 1, 2012 and December 31, 2012 (five copies are required).
-The submissions deadline for the 2012 Prize is November 30, 2012.
+Submissions for the 2016 George Washington Prize must have a date of first publication between January 1, 2015 and December 31, 2015.
+Unpublished manuscripts are not eligible.

 Submissions should be sent to: